Many states already under lockdown or similar curbs | Law-Order

 *Jharkhand is under lockdown-like restrictions from April 22 till May 6.

-*Chhattisgarh has allowed district collectors to extend lockdown, which was to end on May 5, till May 15.
+*Chhattisgarh has allowed district collectors to extend lockdown, which was to end on May 6 morning, till May 15.

 *Madhya Pradesh has imposed ''corona curfew'' till May 7 with only essential services allowed.